 “You write to communicate to the hearts and minds of others what’s burning inside you, and we edit to let the fire show through the smoke.” —Arthur Plotnik

 Inkwater Press encourages every author to invest in professional copyediting, as it is crucial to the credibility of the published work.
-All copyediting services are preceded by an evaluation by our editing team to determine the extent of editing needed for a given work.
+All copyediting services are preceded by a free evaluation by our editing team to determine the extent of editing needed for a given work.
 Nothing will turn a book reviewer or literary agent away more quickly than discovering a myriad of mistakes in grammar, spelling, or basic sentence structure.
 Errors in the text disrupt the flow and distract the reader, and professionals in the book world will not take the book seriously.
 It is difficult to market a book that hasn’t been edited properly.

-Cost: Ranges from 1.5¢ to 4¢ per word (Minimum $200 fee)*
+Cost: Ranges from 1.5¢ to 4¢ per word (minimum $200 fee)*

-- Correct spelling, grammar, punctuation, and syntax
+- Correct spelling, grammar, punctuation, and language usage

 - Fact check general information in manuscript, where possible (note: this may not be possible with books based heavily on research)

 - Highlight text that is erroneous, repetitive, or extraneous

 - Identify inconsistencies within the body of the work and/or storyline